 Will work with your business adviser to set up the desired business structures within the legal requirements.

 Will review your circumstances and help you decide which insurance policy would be best for you.

 Formulating a strategy for asset protection should be included as part of your overall business and financial planning.
 A good place to start is considering the above strategies so you can determine what is relevant for your situation.
 Are there things you can do on your own?
 What areas do you know you need assistance with?

 Protecting your assets can often be as simple as reviewing your current business structure and discussing your options with a trusted business adviser or legal professional.

-If you are currently investigating a business adviser or accountant to use for your situation, please take a moment to speak to our team at BLG who can provide some clear direction.
-There is no cost involved in an initial discussion with us about your business, and if you feel we aren’t the right fit for you then there’s no obligation to work with us.
+If you are currently investigating a business adviser or accountant to use for your situation, please take a moment to talk with us to gain some clear direction.
+There is no cost involved in an initial chat with us about your business, and if you feel we aren’t the right fit for you then you .

 Wishing you every success!